dtcenter/MET/docs/Users_Guide/reformat_point.rst

 pb2nc Configuration File
 ------------------------

 The default configuration file for the PB2NC tool named **PB2NCConfig_default** can be found in the installed *share/met/config* directory.
-The version used for the example run in :numref:`Sample test cases` is available in *scripts/config*.
+The version used for the installation test cases is available in *scripts/config*.
 It is recommended that users make a copy of configuration files prior to modifying their contents.

 Note that environment variables may be used when editing configuration files, as described in the :numref:`config_env_vars`.